 Do I need an Umbrella Policy?
 Umbrella insurance is still one of the most confusing offers we have in the insurance market.
 A lot of hesitance due to price and inclusions in the policies.
-We are here to break it down for you in an attempt to make smarter decisions about your policy renewal or new insurances.
+We are here to break it down for you in an attempt to make smarter decisions about your policy renewal or new insurance.

 Personal Umbrella Insurances acts like a safety net but has always been disregarded.
 When have you ever needed an umbrella on a regular day?
 It’s the first thing we grab in our houses or cars when it’s scorching hot or raining.
 Umbrellas are dependable, compact, and extremely valuable.
-That is how a Personal Umbrella Insurance works exactly like what its name entails.
+That is how Personal Umbrella Insurance works exactly like what its name entails.

 The Personal Umbrella Insurance acts as your additional protection, another layer of security that we all need.
 It is that additional coverage that you can use in case of an emergency that threatens your wealth and well-being.
-It can be applied to your personal, car, and house insurance.
+This is applicable to your personal, car, and house insurance.

 - Umbrella insurances act as a type of personal liability insurance that covers the claims that are excess of a regular homeowner, auto, or even watercraft policy coverage.

 - An Umbrella Insurance will not just cover you as a primary policyholder but will cover all the members of the family and including the household.

 - It can also include insurance coverage for injuries to others, damage to their possessions

 - Umbrella Policies are more affordable than the regular insurance policy.